WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - app - did:web of app domain that this request is associated with
   - Example: `did:web:app.example.com`
 - urf - unread first
 - lmt - the max number of notifications to return.
-Default value is 10, maximum value is 50.
+Maximum value is 50.
 - aft - the notification ID to start returning messages after.
 Null to start with the most recent notification

 ```typescript